Whoosh loves to walk.

 picnic will always taste better if you've walked to get there with

 your bottle of wine, good tasty bread and strawberries.
-They say
+You have earned some tasty treats!

-that a child learns more from walking through a forest than any
+that a child learns more from walking in a forest than any

 engages all five senses - if you find something to eat like